Keyboard Cat: History

 Keyboard Cat references grew in the media throughout 2009, fully establishing it as a meme.
 At the 2009 MTV Movie Awards, Andy Samberg's opening monologue suggested that award winners whose speech went on too long would be played off by Keyboard Cat.
 Kato Kaelin also spoofed Keyboard Cat in a segment of Tosh.0 entitled "Keyboard Kato" in the series first episode.
 During Weezer's 2009 summer tour with Blink-182, Keyboard Cat would play the band off every night at the end of their set.
 The Nintendo DS game Scribblenauts was unveiled at E3 2009; the game has the player write out objects to summon to solve puzzles, one such being "Keyboard Cat", which helped to draw attention to the title due to the timeliness of the meme.

-With the popularity of Keyboard Cat, Schmidt adopted a male cat Bento, which was similar in appearance to Fatso and became "Keyboard Cat 2.0".
-Schmidt announced the new Keyboard Cat with a new video of Bento "performing" as Fatso had done, called "Keyboard Cat REINCARNATED!" in March 2010.
+With the popularity of Keyboard Cat, Schmidt adopted a male cat named Bento who lived from 2008 to 2018, which was similar in appearance to Fatso and became "Keyboard Cat 2.0".
+Schmidt announced the next Keyboard Cat with a video of Bento "performing" as Fatso had done, called "Keyboard Cat REINCARNATED!" in March 2010.
 This video went to be used in a similar manner as the previous Keyboard Cat video.

-Bento died in March 2018, and received numerous tributes from the Internet.
+Bento died in March 2018 at the age of 9, and received numerous tributes from the Internet.
 Schmidt at the time was not sure if he would bring another Keyboard Cat to the Internet.
-Schmidt announced in March 2019 that he had found his "Keyboard Cat 3.0" in Skinny, a male cat he had adopted in 2010, and featured Skinny in a new YouTube video.
+Schmidt announced in March 2019 that he had found his "Keyboard Cat 3.0" in Skinny, a male cat he had adopted in 2009 that was named after Fatso's older sister who died in 1985, and featured Skinny in a YouTube video.

-In April 2020, the original channel where the video was uploaded from was terminated after getting hacked by a Cryptocurrency business group.
-The channel was later reinstated, but all videos that were uploaded onto the channel have not been reinstated.
+In April 2020, the original channel where the video was uploaded from was terminated after getting hacked by a cryptocurrency business group.
+The channel was later reinstated, but all videos that were uploaded onto the channel have not been reinstated as of November 2023.